Sump buster: Impact on the community

 A major purpose of the sump buster is to prevent road systems being used as rat runs and, to a certain extent, joyriding.
 For this reason, devices have been vandalised (either through annoyance at their existence or to attempt to gain passage), resulting in accidents (and injuries) to legitimate road users.

 In January 2005, Devon County Council dismissed an application by the Stagecoach Group for the installation of a sump buster on Tan Lane (a restricted access road) in Exeter.
 The Exeter Highways and Traffic Orders Committee stated that "[using a sump buster] is not an option that the County Council could support [as] it would not differentiate between high clearance vehicles and for example cars and vans that are authorised to use the link under the current Traffic Regulation Order".

 Sump busters have led to serious injuries to scooter drivers and cyclists who fail to notice them.
-Municipalities in the Netherlands have been sued for tort after damage or injuries caused by insufficiently marked sump busters.
+Municipalities in the Netherlands have been sued after damage or injuries caused by insufficiently marked sump busters.